How to Overcome Your Fears in Three Steps

 Eventually, I began feeling convicted that I should have a deeper purpose for my blog.

 I was finally able to taper down the purpose of my blog to a much more narrow audience on Biblical Womanhood and Christian Homemaking, and eventually deciding on Training Keepers of the Home.

 FEAR IS PARALYZING

 I was told that I would lose followers with a smaller audience.
-I was told that I would not be as accepted because of my views on feminism, homosexuality, marriage, parenting, children, homemaking, working, and health.
+And told that I would not be as accepted because of my views on feminism, homosexuality, marriage, parenting, children, homemaking, working, and health.

 If I were to let fear stop me from writing the truth, I would not be following the Lord’s commandment in Titus 2:3-5, “likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 Then they can urge the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.”